 Stream watershed survey field training may also be done as a larger group.
-Sectors that are not completed on the training day may be completed on subsequent dates by volunteers.
-Any sectors or portions of sectors surveyed by volunteers only are followed up and verified by technical staff.
+Sectors that are not completed on the training day may be completed on subsequent dates by volunteers and the forms submitted to the project manager.
+Any sectors or portions of sectors surveyed by volunteers only are followed up and verified by technical staff as soon as possible after the training date to ensure correct completion.